 - Cilantro and Lime for extra flavor and to garnish when serving.

-If you haven’t pre-made the sauce, start by preparing the Roasted Tomato Salsa or Rancheros Sauce.
+If you haven’t pre-made the sauce, start by preparing the fire roasted salsa or rancheros sauce.
 While the salsa or sauce is cooking, start prepping the rest of the recipe.
 Be sure to set a timer to check on the salsa and/or sauce.

 - I like to make my own refried beans to smear on top of the tortillas, but feel free to use canned or none at all.

 - Dice the onions, tomatoes and peppers.
-The red, green and white of the fresh diced vegetables add so much visual appeal.
+The red, green and white of the fresh diced vegetables adds visual appeal.